 Set Your Metering Mode

 The next background setting is the Metering Mode.
 This can also change during a shoot, but usually you develop a favorite metering method and stick with it until circumstances call for a different one.
 For a beginner, a nice general metering method is “Matrix” metering, which does a nice job at evaluating the whole scene and giving you fairly accurate metering readings.
 Nasim’s article on Metering for Beginners will explain all about that and why it is a nice general method.
 So for now, set your metering method to “Matrix”.
-However, if you adjust your settings based on your camera meter and things look too dark or too bright, then you might need to switch to another metering mode such as “Spot”, so that your subject stays properly exposed.
+You can change it to something you like better later on.

 Camera Exposure